 - EPS to 5GS Handover with AMF re-allocation, Handover Cancel procedure (see 3GPP TS 23.502 [3], clause 4.11.1.2.3)

 The CancelRelocateUEContext service operation is invoked by a NF Service Consumer (i.e. initial AMF), towards the AMF (acting as target AMF), when the initial AMF receives Forward Cancel Request from the source MME during EPS to 5GS Handover with AMF re-allocation porceudre, to trigger the target AMF to release the UE Context.
+The inital AMF may use this service operation to trigger the target AMF to release the UE Context, if the initial AMF receives Registration Request from the UE when the EPS to 5GS handover is still onging while no Forward Cancel Request sent from the source MME.

 The NF Service Consumer (i.e. the initial AMF) shall cancel the UE Context Relocation by using the HTTP "cancel-relocate" custom operation with the URI of the "Individual UeContext" resource (See clause 6.1.3.2.4.2).
 See also Figure 5.2.2.2.6.1-1.